 Locations: Two of three possible outpatient sites: Codman Square Health Center, South Boston Community Health Center, East Boston Neighborhood Health Center

-Description of Elective: Students who are entering the field of family medicine are the target for this elective.
+Students who are entering the field of family medicine are the target for this elective.
 Students will see ambulatory patients at one or two of the affiliated residency sites, including South Boston Community Health Center, East Boston Neighborhood Health Center and Codman Square Health Center.
-With appropriate supervision students will be expected to have first contact with patients and to do the initial work-up.
-The student will work with a variety of Family Medicine residents and preceptors.
-Students will gain skills in the diagnosis of the undifferentiated patient, and the assessment and management of acute and chronic problems which commonly present in family medicine.
+The student will work with a variety of Family Medicine residents and preceptors, and as such will not likely have opportunity for significant summative assessments and advanced accolades from faculty.
+With appropriate supervision, students will be expected to have first contact with patients and to do the initial work-up.
+Students will advance their skills in the diagnosis of the undifferentiated patient, and the assessment and management of acute and chronic problems which commonly present in family medicine.
 Instruction in patient education and preventive medicine in the family context will be emphasized.
 Students will participate in staff conferences and may attend rounds, conferences and lectures that are part of the BMC Family Medicine Residency Program.

 This elective is also available through the Boston Medical Center Minority Recruitment Program.